Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 ### frametime: Number

 Time it took to update the last frame.
+This property is useful as it allows you to create create animations with a normalized speed.
+If create any sort of animation with SceneScript, it will have a different speed for users with a different FPS limit unless you first normalize it with `engine.frametime`.

 ### runtime: Number